Jitender-Singh-NWM/Jitender-Singh-NWM/README.md

-### Hi there 👋 This Jitender Singh.I am from hyderabad which is in India.I like to explore new technologies and build cool application using the latest tech.
+### Hi there 👋 This Jitender Singh.I like to explore new technologies and build cool application using the latest tech.
 - ⚡ Fun fact:I love Biryani and Butter Chicken.

 <!--